List of The Texas Chainsaw Massacre (franchise) characters: Darla

-Leatherface's sister-in-law and Vilmer's apparent wife who appears in Texas Chainsaw Massacre: The Next Generation.
+Leatherface's sister-in-law and Vilmer's lover who appears in Texas Chainsaw Massacre: The Next Generation.
 She routinely suffers abuse and domestic violence at Vilmer's hands.
 Darla is one of the more sane members of the family.
 She works as a local real estate agent with her office inside a small trailer near her home and frequently contacts Vilmer and his brother Walter over the telephone to tip them off as well as assist them with tracking down and capturing or killing would-be victims that pass by her office.
 She appears highly disgruntled under Rothman and Vilmer's control and is hinted at once having a normal life, making references to another husband living elsewhere.
 She also informs a group of teens (her family would later capture) that she had breast implants.
 After Walter 'W.E.' comes to her office to assist her in kidnapping a fleeing hostage named Jenny, Darla admits to owning a gun.
 In the movie, Darla also speculates that her lover Vilmer is from outer space and that either Vilmer or his employers has implanted a device in her head which will kill her.
 Darla is also the one who explains the family's backstory to their captive Jenny, telling her that the family belong to a secret group, which has been assassinating people for hundreds of years, including John F. Kennedy.
 She is portrayed by Tonie Perensky.